openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Response {#credential-response}

-Credential Response can be Synchronous or Deferred. the Credential Issuer may be able to immediately issue a requested Credential and send it to the Client.
+Credential Response can be Synchronous or Deferred.
+The Credential Issuer may be able to immediately issue a requested Credential and send it to the Client.
 In other cases, the Credential Issuer may not be able to immediately issue a requested Credential and would want to send a token to the Client to be used later to receive a Credential when it is ready.

 The following claims are used in the Credential Response: